sparkflows/sparkflows-docs/docs/user-guide/connectors/salesforce.rst

 Read Salesforce
 ---------------

-Now you can Read Salesforce using cdata JDBC Driver in Fire Insights application using Read JDBC Processor
+Now you can Read Salesforce using cdata JDBC Driver in Fire Insights application using Read JDBC Processor.

 Processor Configuration Parameters for Salesforce cdata JDBC Connection: